 Taking a Break with Meditation and Hypnosis

 Have you ever noticed that when you’re ‘taking a break’, sometimes you’re are not really taking a break?
-Stress levels and anxiety are on the rise, and the occurrences of mental illnesses, such as, depression are escalating.
+Stress levels and anxiety are on the rise.
+The occurrences of mental illnesses, such as, depression are escalating.
 But what does this have to do with meditation and hypnosis?

 A personal favorite Hypnotherapist who is my ‘go-to guy’ is Steve G. Jones.
-With a more than impressive resume and a client base that looks like a roll call for the celebrity A-list, Steve has a great reputation in the hypnotherapy field and we and our friends have had some amazing results with his audios.
+Steve has an impressive resume and a client base that looks like a roll call for the celebrity A-list.

 How can we recharge our batteries with such chaotic lives?

 To combat the chaos in life, I prioritize my downtime and regularly disconnect and refresh with meditation and hypnosis.
-I have been meditating and using hypnosis for over two years now.
+I have been meditating and using hypnosis for several years now.

-In the past, I had struggled with adrenal fatigue, migraines, anxiety, and depression, and the thought of having to take medication did not interest me.
-I searched high and low for natural alternatives, and one day somebody suggested that I should try a combination meditation and hypnosis.
+In the past, I struggled with adrenal fatigue, migraines, anxiety, and depression.
+The thought of having to take medication did not interest me.
+I searched high and low for natural alternatives.
+One day somebody suggested that I should try a combination meditation and hypnosis.

-After personally experimenting with meditation and hypnosis for a while and having some great results, I promptly suggested that she gave guided hypnosis a try too.
-Which she did and said that she felt much more rested and she now sleeps well; usually for the whole night.
+After personally success with meditation and hypnosis, I recommended it to her.
+I suggested that she try using guided hypnosis.
+Which she did and to her surprise it worked.
+She said that she felt much more rested and is now sleeps better.